top of page

 The noun 'monster' has its origins in Latin, where it is derived from the word 'monstrum.'
 In ancient Rome, a 'monstrum' was seen as a divine sign or omen, often interpreted as a warning or portent of something extraordinary or ominous.
 Over time, the meaning of 'monster' evolved to refer to creatures that were considered large, powerful, or fearsome, often possessing unusual or grotesque features.
 This transition from divine signs to frightful creatures reflects the idea that these extraordinary beings were seen as unnatural and potentially threatening.
 The etymology of 'monster' underscores the historical connection between the concept of something extraordinary and the fearful, awe-inspiring creatures that have captured human imagination and mythology throughout history.

-Quiz: Find the meaning of the noun monster:
+Find the correct meaning of the noun monster:

 Try Again!